Installing and Managing Apps

 There are several reasons for using custom app directories instead of ownCloud’s default.
 These are:

 It separates ownCloud’s core apps from user or admin downloaded apps.
 Doing so distinguishes which apps are core and which aren’t, simplifying upgrades.

 It eases manual upgrades.
-Downloaded apps must be manually copied.
-Having them in a separate directory makes it simpler to manage.
+Having non-core apps in a directory separate to the core app directory makes them simpler to manage.

 ownCloud may gain new core apps in newer versions.
 Doing so orphans deprecated apps, but doesn’t remove them.

 If you want to store apps in a custom directory, instead of ownCloud’s default (